top of page

 Who was the retreat for?

-The retreat welcomed women living with or impacted by HIV, including those in recovery, caregivers, and survivors of trauma.
+The retreat welcomed women living with or impacted by HIV.
+This included those in recovery, caregivers, and survivors of trauma.

 What made this HIV women’s retreat unique?

-It centered cultural expression, offered trauma-informed workshops, and held space for emotional healing and shared storytelling.
+The retreat centered on cultural expression.
+It offered trauma-informed workshops and held space for emotional healing as well as shared storytelling.

 Will there be future retreats?

-Yes.
-We Think 4 A Change is committed to offering regular healing spaces like this for women affected by HIV.
+Yes!
+We Think 4 A Change is committed to providing regular healing spaces like this for women affected by HIV.
 Stay connected through our website and mailing list.

 How can I support future retreats?

+There are multiple ways to get involved!
 You can donate, volunteer, or sponsor a session.
-Contact info@wethink4achange.org for more ways to get involved.
+For more information, contact info@wethink4achange.org.

 Comments